📝 Pricing & menu revision · ⏱️ 2 min read

 Collect your sales data per dish

-Start by digging through your register data from the past 3-6 months.
-You need two figures per dish: how many times it sold and what you really earn from it.
+Dig through your register data from the past 3-6 months.
+You need two key figures per dish: total sales volume and actual profit margins.

 Steak with fries - past 3 months: